-Campbell to sell fresh food business for about $500 mln to former executive: WSJ
+Campbell to sell fresh food unit for about $500 million to former executive: WSJ

-(Reuters) - Campbell Soup Co is nearing a deal to sell its fresh foods unit, including Bolthouse Farms, for about $500 million to a group led by the former chief executive officer of the unit, the Wall Street Journal reported.
+(Reuters) - Campbell Soup Co is nearing a deal to sell its fresh food unit’s Bolthouse Farms for about $500 million to a group led by the former chief executive officer of the brand, the Wall Street Journal reported on Thursday.

 Former Bolthouse Chief Executive Officer Jeff Dunn, who was leading the group of investors, is working with private-equity firm Butterfly Equity and has entered into exclusive talks with the U.S. food company for Campbell’s fresh food unit, the Journal said, citing people familiar with the matter.

-The two sides could announce a deal as early as Friday, the report said.
+The two sides could announce a deal as early as Friday, but a deal is not guaranteed as the board has not signed off on it, the report added.

 A Campbell spokesman declined to comment.